-If you are a fan of my posts (semi famous in The Philippines now because of my blog – wink) you would know that 2 things I enjoy while on travel are to meet new people and to eat dishes that are unique to the place.
+If you are a fan of my posts (semi famous in The Philippines now because of my blog – kidding and yes wishful thinking) you would know that 2 things I enjoy while on travel are to meet new people and to eat dishes that are unique to the place.

 These 2 activities brings me a bit closer to the culture of the place.

 That even for a short amount of time I get to experience the identity of the place I visit through the people and their food.

 Between the months of August and September I had the opportunity to visit Manila twice.

 A Tourist in the Capital of the Philippines

 The first was in August wherein Hotel Benilde invited me to stay in their hotel.
 Travel and food bloggers have the coolest gig right?

 While the most recent one was to explore Manila together with another awesome travel blogger The Great Wander.

 Related Post: The Lies About Solo Traveling

 In all honesty I never had interest in visiting Manila.
 Traffic is bad, city is crowded and it needs more tidying up.